mhasanlab/IsDb-BISEW-Final-Group-Project/README.md

-# angular-portfolio-app
+# Angular Resume  Application
-This is a personal portfolio application backed in angular and Google Firebase.
+This is a personal resume or portfolio application backed in angular and Google Firebase.